redwoodjs/learn.redwoodjs.com/docs/tutorial2/role-based-authorization-control-rbac.md

 If we log in and try to go the posts admin page at [http://localhost:8910/admin/posts](http://localhost:8910/admin/posts) everything works the same as it used to: we're not actually checking for the existence of any roles yet so that makes sense.
 In reality we'd only want users with the `admin` role to have access to the admin pages, but our existing user just became a `moderator` because of our default role.
 This is a great opportunity to actually setup a role check and see if we lose access to the admin!

 Before we do that, we'll need to make sure that the web side has access to the roles on `currentUser`.
 Take a look at `api/src/lib/auth.js`.
-Remember when we had to add `email` to list of fields being included?
+Remember when we had to add `email` to the list of fields being included in Part 1?
 We need to add `roles` as well:

 ```javascript {6}
 // api/src/lib/auth.js